EX-SERVICEMEN CONTRIBUTORY HEALTH SCHEME

 ORGANISATION OF ECHS

-6. The ECHS Central Organisation is located at Delhi and functions under the COSC through AG and DGDC&W in Army HQ.
+6. TThe ECHS Central Organisation is located at Delhi and functions under the Chief of Staff Committee (COSC) through AG and DGDC&W in Army HQ.
 The Central organisation is headed by Managing Director, ECHS, a serving Major General.
-There are 28 Regional Centres ECHS.
+There are 28 Regional Centres ECHS and 426 ECHS Polyclinics.
+ECHS is also an attached office of Dept of Ex-Servivemen Welfare (DoESW), Ministry of Defence (MoD) as are Directorate General Resettlement(DGR) and Kendriya Sainik Board (KSB).

-8. There are five types of Augmented/New Polyclinics i.e. Type ‘A’, ‘B’, ‘C’ D, & E .
-Authorisation of Personnel in each type is given in citizen charter document.
+7. There are five types of ECHS Polyclinics i.e. Type ‘A’, ‘B’, ‘C’ D, & E .
+Authorisation of Contractual Staff in each type of ECHS Polyclinic is based on the load capacity of echs ECHS Polyclinic.

-9. Command and Control.
+8. Command and Control.
 The existing Command and Control Structure of the Army, Navy and Air Force have been given the Administrative and Financial Powers to run this Scheme.
 Station Commanders will exercise direct Control over the ECHS polyclinics.
-Station Headquarters will be able to clarify any doubts that you may have.
-ECHS Regional Centres are under Command HQ/ Area HQ.
+Regional Centre ECHS and ECHS Cell, Station Headquarters will be able to clarify any doubts that you may have on ECHS.
+Regional Centres ECHS are under Command HQ/ Area HQ.
 Central Org ECHS functions as part of AG’s Branch, Army HQ.

 ADVANTAGES OF BECOMING ECHS MEMBER